lopes-leonor/lopes-leonor.github.io/index.md

 ## Research & Projects

 #### AI for Disease Progression in Parkinson's Disease
-- Developed and validated AI and statistical models to predict disease progression using PET and SPECT neuroimaging.
+- Developed and validated AI and statistical models to predict disease progression using **PET and SPECT neuroimaging**.
 - Built longitudinal prediction models for REM Sleep Behavior Disorder conversion to Parkinson’s Disease using regression, linear mixed-effects models, and **deep learning architectures (ResNet, Autoencoders, Vision Transformers)**.
-- Conducted survival analysis combining clinical and imaging data.
+- Conducted **survival analysis** combining clinical and imaging data.
-- Participated in spatiotemporal progression modelling in atypical parkinsonism and ALS.
+- Participated in **spatiotemporal progression modelling** in atypical parkinsonism and ALS.
 - Created **SSM-PCA**, an open-source Python toolkit for multivariate analysis of FDG PET scans